NPS Climate Change Response Strategy

 Each section of the guide includes an overview of the process, recommended tools and resources, and guiding considerations in addition to specific cultural landscape examples at eight NPS units in the northeastern and western continental United States, and Hawaii.

-NEW: Study of Climate Change Impacts on Cultural Landscapes in the Pacific West Region
+Study of Climate Change Impacts on Cultural Landscapes in the Pacific West Region

 The project responds to the growing need to understand the potential effects of projected climate trends and events on cultural resources, with specific emphasis on cultural landscapes.
 With their historical variability, cultural landscapes of the Pacific West Region will be affected differently by changes in temperature, precipitation, storm frequency, and, in some cases, sea level rise.
 This study aims to provide a systematic assessment of these changes, and serves as a case-study model for assessment the projected effects of climate change on cultural landscapes.